VACULOGIC QS-7 ONLINE

 Part One: Installing the program

 Insert the CD in the appropriate drive.
 The disc will auto-start, presenting a menu allowing you to view the read-me file, browse the disc, and install the program.
-If the disc does not auto-start, open the drive in Windows Explorer and double-click “AutoRun.exe” to view the menu, or “QuickSilver.msi” to open the installer.
+If the disc does not auto-start, open the drive in Explorer and double-click “AutoRun.exe” to view the menu, or “QuickSilver.msi” to open the installer.

 NOTE: You may get an "Unrecognized Publisher" alert from Windows.
 This is a dedicated hardware controller, not a published for distribution software.
 Ignore the notice.